UnknownSuperficialNight/GDMLinux/README.md

 ## Author Removal

-If you want me to remove a mod from a issue
+If you are the author of one of these mods and you want me to remove your mod make a issue and i will remove it :)

 ## Authors